Federation of German Industries: Responsibilities

-As an umbrella organization, the federation is responsible for the represenration and promotion of concerns of the industrial sectors it encompasses.
+As an umbrella organization, the federation is responsible for the representation and promotion of concerns of the industrial sectors it encompasses.
 However, it is not permitted to represent issues relating to social policy.
 This function is reserved for the Confederation of German Employers' Associations (BDA).
 According to section 4, paragraph 2 of the BDI statutes, membership of the BDI is limited to leading industrial associations and working groups, and is not open to sole proprietors or corporate networks.
 In terms of political science, the BDI is recognised as an interest group in the "Economy and Labor" sector, and is referred to as "an investor association of industrial sector and trade associations".
 As an advocacy group, its main role is to articulate the interests of its members and their industries, while it also engages in global lobbying on behalf of industrially active enterprises at the local, national and global levels, and thereby is heard across all economic relevant legislative processes.